Opioid Withdrawal Timeline, Symptoms & Detox

 One way to manage opioid withdrawal pharmacologically is with the gradually tapered use of an opioid agonist such as methadone.
 Short-term use of a partial opioid agonist, such as buprenorphine, is another.
 A third is detoxification using opioid antagonists like naltrexone or naloxone.
 To treat symptoms of withdrawal, loperamide is used for diarrhea, clonidine for reduction of blood pressure, ibuprofen for myalgia, and promethazine to treat vomiting and nausea.

 If you suffer from an addiction to opioids, you may decide to check into a rehab clinic that can help patients through the process of detoxification.
 Maybe you have tried to stop at home but lacked a strong support system or medicines to help you through the symptoms.
 Seeking treatment from a reputable facility like Green Mountain Treatment Center or New Freedom Academy can be an excellent first step in freeing yourself from drug use.
 Both located in scenic New Hampshire, these inpatient rehab facilities are ideal for those who want to get away from temptations.
 Our on-site staff members treat addiction with medication, understanding, and kindness.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

-Our facilities offer such advantages as low client-to-clinician ratios.
+Our facilities offer advantages like low client-to-clinician ratios.
 While living on-site, you’ll have access to clinical psychotherapeutic support in group and one-on-one settings, treatment for mental disorders that co-occur with addiction, and cognitive behavioral therapy.
-These treatment options offer a foundation for you to build a life free of drug use after recovery from the symptoms of opioid withdrawal.
+These treatment options offer a foundation for you to build a drug free life after recovery from opioid withdrawal.